SuperboGiuseppe/dncs_lab2/README.md

 # Modification By Uzair
 - Two files are added namely "Vagrant" and "VagrantScriptCreatorInTextFormat".
-- Two more files addes namely "OSPFRoutingVag" and "OSPF Routing".
-One file conatins Python script to create the Vagrant file, other file is just JPG toplogy of the network.
+- Two more files added namely "OSPFRoutingVag" and "OSPF Routing".
+One file contains a Python script to create the Vagrant file, the other file is just a JPG topology of the network.